WoltLab/docs.woltlab.com/pages/php/api/formBuilder/php_api_form_builder-form_fields.md

 ### `SingleSelectionFormField`

 `SingleSelectionFormField` is a form fields that allows the selection of a single option out of a predefined list of available options.
-The class implements `INullableFormField` and `IFilterableSelectionFormField`.
+The class implements `IFilterableSelectionFormField`, `IImmutableFormField`, and `INullableFormField`.
 If the field is nullable and the current form field value is considered `empty` by PHP, `null` is returned as the save value.